FlowFuse/website/src/blog/2023/08/flowfuse-1-11-release.md

 ## Getting help

 Please check FlowFuse's [documentation](/docs/) as the answers to many questions are covered there.
-Additionally you can go the the [community forum](https://community.flowfuse.com) if you have any feedback or feature requests.
+Additionally you can go to the [community forum](https://community.flowfuse.com) if you have any feedback or feature requests.